neuroinformatics-unit/gsoc/GSoC-2025/movement: implementing outlier detection algorithms (Arismita Mukherjee).md

 - **Match: why you?**
 In my previous projects, I have worked on concepts which were unknown to me when I started.
 However, my interest in learning new ideas and concepts allowed me to get upto speed quickly and learn on the job to complete these tasks successfully, on time.
 This project poses a similar challenge.
 My past experience in handling similar challenges and my desire to learn as well as my interest in the area of work, I believe, make me the right match for this project.
 Over the past month, I have worked towards understanding the movement codebase, discussing, with mentors, about possible paths of implemention of outlier detection and provided suggested code changes in https://github.com/neuroinformatics-unit/movement/issues/145.
 So, I feel, I have gained usable experience to hit the ground running for this project.

-- **Availability**
+- **Availability**:
 My end-semester exams get over early May - making me available for the GSoC project.
 I will be taking a week off in May, before the GSoC project kicks off.
 Post that, I will be available full-time to complete my GSoC project.

 ## GSoC

 - **GSoC experience**
   - Gain a deep understanding of statistical modelling in AI/ML
-  - Gain an understanding of how knowledge about animal movement helps in advanced research in areas like bimechanics and neuroscience.
+  - Gain an understanding of how knowledge about animal movement helps in advanced research in areas like biomechanics and neuroscience.
   - Understand the nuances of working as part of a geographically distributed team
   - Gain experience of contributing to a large scale open source software project
   - Improve my communication skills through regular interaction with my mentors.

 - **Are you also applying to projects with other organisations in GSoC 2025?**

   No I am not applying to any other GSoC 2025 projects with any other organisations.